PelleLille/hsl-docs/predelivery.rst

   :return: doesn't return, script is terminated

   The following options are available in the options array.
-Some are used to override the properties eitherwise chosen based on the queue email's metadata and transport settings.
+Some are used to override the properties otherwise chosen based on the to-be-queued email's metadata and transport settings.

     * **host** (string) The IP address or hostname to connect to, or "lookup-mx" for MX lookup.
 Overrides the transport setting.
     * **port** (number) TCP port to connect to.
 Overrides the transport setting.